Last Updated: May 13, 2021

-- Adding a blog to your existing website can increase traffic as much as 434%.
+- Adding a blog to your existing website can increase traffic by as much as 434%.

-- Approximately 5.8 million new blog posts are created every day.
+- Approximately 7.5 million blog posts are created every day.

 - 77% of internet users read blogs.

-- The most profitable blog is the Huffington Post with a monthly income of $14 million.
+- The most profitable blog is the Huffington Post, with an annual income of $500 million.

 - 53.3% of bloggers are between 21 and 35.

 - Seven-minute reads attract the most attention from the internet audience.

 We are just getting you warmed up, though.

 We’ve gathered some fascinating blogging stats that will answer the very simple question – Is blogging dead in 2021?